sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 - ***Business Alignment***, to the [Business Capability Model](https://dialogue/grp/EA-AE/SitePages/DBCM.aspx).
 - ***Information Profile***, defined by the following attributes:
-  - Privacy, manifested by a Privacy Impact Assessment, includes Retention and Disposition rules)
+  - Privacy, manifested by a [Privacy Impact Assessment](https://www.priv.gc.ca/en/privacy-topics/privacy-impact-assessments/gd_exp_202003/#toc4) (includes Retention and Disposition rules)
-  - Security, manifested by a Statement of Sensitivity and a Statement of Acceptable Risk)
+  - Security, manifested by a Statement of Sensitivity and a Statement of Acceptable Risk
-  - Ethics, manifested by one or more Algorithmic Impact Assessment)
+  - Ethics, manifested by one or more Algorithmic Impact Assessment
-- ***Technology Standards***, defined by the following attributes:
+- ***Technology Standards***, defined by the following attribute:
   - Unacceptable technical stacks ([in containment or retirement](https://dialogue/grp/CO7397744/Lists/Standards%20Catalogue/AllItems.aspx))

 ## Appendix B - Level of Autonomy